Baseline-Blockchain/baseline-node/docs/rpc.md

 Baseline exposes a Bitcoin-like JSON-RPC server over HTTP with Basic Auth.
 Configure credentials in config.rpc.
 The server listens on pc.host:rpc.port (default 127.0.0.1:8832).

+## Status Panel

+Performing an authenticated `GET /` against the RPC endpoint (e.g. `http://127.0.0.1:8832/`) returns a plain-text dashboard instead of JSON.
+The panel uses the same Basic Auth credentials and shows the current height, best block hash, peer counts, mempool size, sync status, uptime, wallet/NT P status, and other quick diagnostics.
+It's a handy way to confirm a node is healthy from a browser or terminal without making individual RPC calls.

 ## Request Format

 `ash